A Guide to Integrative Counselling

-The integrative approach to psychotherapy combines different styles of counselling so that therapy can suit each client’s specific needs at any given time.
+The integrative approach to psychotherapy combines different styles of counselling so that therapy suits each client’s specific needs at any given time.

-What works for one person in therapy may not be the best approach for someone else and the integrative model of counselling allows therapy to be flexible and adaptable in line with each client’s personal needs and expectations.
+What works for one person in therapy may not be the best approach for someone else, and the integrative model allows therapy to be flexible and adaptable in line with each client’s individual needs.

-An integrative therapist is trained in a number of different counselling and psychological theories and draws upon these different approaches to help each client in a way that best suits that person’s needs.
+An integrative therapist is trained in a number of different counselling and psychological theories and draws upon these different approaches to tailor their style to each different client.
 The integrative approach assumes that each person is unique and that no single approach to therapy can address the physical, social, emotional and psychological needs of all people.
-Life experiences are different for everyone and the integrative approach acknowledges these differences.

 What are the benefits of integrative psychotherapy?

-The client has control in how integrative therapy takes shape
+The client is involved in shaping integrative therapy

 Integrative therapy can be used in the treatment of almost all types of personal issues and for clients of all ages.
 The integrative therapist will consider the individual characteristics, personality, needs, ability and motivations of each client to determine which type of therapy might be most helpful at any given time.